ManthanThakor/Dance-Academy-theme/README.md

 ## Features

-- Responsive design
+- Fully responsive design
-- Light and dark theme toggle (default is dark mode)
+- Clean and modern aesthetic
-- Looping and muted video element
+- Easy to customize with SCSS

 ## Technologies Used